Skip to main content

 8.1 Purpose.
 KeyBolt enables Subscribers (locksmith shops) to send transactional SMS messages to their End Customers.
 These messages are strictly service-related and include:

-- “On My Way” notifications when a technician is en route to a job
+• “On My Way” notifications when a tech is en route to a job

-- On the KeyBolt + Phone tier, two-way conversational SMS replies between shop staff and End Customers from the shared inbox
+• On the KeyBolt Pro tier, two-way conversational SMS replies between shop staff and End Customers from the shared inbox

 No marketing, promotional, or advertising messages are sent through the Service.